gitrgoliveira/vault-file-encryption/docs/ARCHITECTURE.md

           │
           ▼
    ┌──────────────┐
-   │File Watcher  │ ─── Checks stability (1s no size change) └──────┬───────┘
+   │File Watcher  │ ─── On startup: scans for pre-existing files │              │ ─── Ongoing: watches for new files (fsnotify) │              │ ─── Checks stability (1s no size change)
+   └──────┬───────┘
           │
           ▼